Tuesday, October 1, 2024

 As we are talking, his daughter, who is perhaps 12, is making tea, while his son, who is maybe a year or two older, is cleaning the kitchen.
 The kids are running the house, which perhaps is not surprising given the situation with their mom and grandmother.

 We go out to dinner, and as we are waiting for the check, I step outside to call the airport.
-Once again it’s the answering machine.
+Once again, it’s the answering machine.
 On the drive back to the hotel Jason suggests, “let’s try the airport.”
 We drive over and as they wait in the no-parking zone, I go over to the lost luggage office.
 There is no one around, except for the lady behind the counter.
 I walk over and ask if the cleaning crew happened to have found my computer on the flight down from Baltimore.
 She glances down to the counter and keeps looking down.
 I follow her gaze and shout “That’s my computer!”

 Sunday, February 4, 2024